 - Factor unexpected costs into your budget.
 Consider taking event insurance if you are getting married where weather could be a problem.

-- If finances are tight, consider purchasing, or even renting, a previously worn wedding dress.
+- If finances are tight, consider purchasing or even renting an already-worn wedding dress.
 Given the high cost of wedding gowns, coupled with the fact that they are usually used only for one night, buying a new dress may not make sense for your situation.

-- Consider a longer engagement if you need more time to save to avoid a loan or significant credit card debt.
-You don’t want to pay interest charges for credit card debt that will add a significant amount of money to what you’ll ultimately pay overall.
+- Consider a longer engagement if you need more time to avoid a loan or significant credit card debt to your financial institution.
+You don’t want to pay interest charges for debt that will add a significant amount of money to your overall cost.